HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Improved generic-listings widget, adding topActions feature, which allows overriding classes the ability to modify HTML content at the top of the widget.
+Improved UI of the widget-image utility.

-Improved developer-usability of the widget-image utility.
+Corrected minor bug with pluralWidgetProperty utility.